Revision, as of September 17, 2025

 The terms of members of the Board of Trustees elected at the Annual Members Meeting shall commence on January 1 following their election.
 Members appointed or elected to the Board to fill vacant positions shall take office immediately upon appointment or election.

 The specific duties and obligations of those serving as Officers and Trustees shall be established in a written policy approved by the Board of Trustees.
+Attendance in the form of 75% of meetings in each year is expected.

 The Board of Trustees shall meet at such times and in such places as they may determine and not less often than ten (10) times per year.
 Additional meetings shall be held as (a) scheduled by the President,